apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 * BlackBerry 10 Command-line Tools

 The command-line tools above refer to versions prior to Cordova 3.0.
-See The Cordova Command-line Interface for information about the current interface.
+See The Command-line Interface for information about the current interface.

 ## Requirements